Yann-Situ/MinvayuPolarPrinter/README.md

 # MinvayuPolarPrinter
 Information about Minvayu's polar printer.
 The MinvayPolarPrinter runs on a [DuetWifi board](https://www.duet3d.com/DuetWifi) with [RepRapFirmware v.3.4.1](#the-firmware).
+It is a 3D printer for architectural purpose with a central rotating axis (similar to a crane).

 ## Connecting With The Duet Board

 See [Getting connected to your Duet](https://docs.duet3d.com/en/How_to_guides/Getting_connected/Getting_connected_to_your_Duet) for detailed information.

+The best way to communicate with the board is the **DuetWebControl** interface.
+**DuetWebControl** can be used to control the board using a computer or smartphone connected to the same wifi point.
+With this interface, it is possible to send gcode lines, run gcode macros, change configuration, start printing work and even handle height maps.
+See [Duet Web Control Manual](https://docs.duet3d.com/User_manual/Reference/Duet_Web_Control_Manual) for more information.

-Briefly, an interface is needed to communicate and send some Gcode to the Duet board.
-To do that, it is possible to use the GUI interface `cutecom` on linux (or `YAT` on windows) after wiring the board to the computer.
-It is also possible to send Gcode directly from the **DuetWebControl** interface.
+To access **DuetWebControl**, it is firstly necessary to communicate some gcode to the Duet board using another interface.
+To do that, it is possible to use the GUI interface `cutecom` on linux (or `YAT` on windows) after wiring the board to the computer.\

-The user can connect the board to the wifi using [M552](https://docs.duet3d.com/User_manual/Reference/Gcodes/M552) and [M587](https://docs.duet3d.com/User_manual/Reference/Gcodes/M587) commands.
+Then, the user can connect the board to the wifi using [M552](https://docs.duet3d.com/User_manual/Reference/Gcodes/M552) and [M587](https://docs.duet3d.com/User_manual/Reference/Gcodes/M587) commands.

 After connecting, send `M552 S1` to get the IP address and connect to the **DuetWebControl** by typing the address in the browser.\
-A local name address is also created: our **DuetWebControl** MinvayuPolarPrinter interface can be accessed using the following link: http://www.polarprinter.local (note that the board needs to be powered up to access the interface).
+A local name address is also created: our **DuetWebControl** MinvayuPolarPrinter interface can be accessed using the following link http://www.polarprinter.local (note that the board needs to be powered up to access the interface).

-**DuetWebControl** can be used to control the board from wifi, using a computer or smartphone.
-With this interface, it is possible to send Gcode lines, run Gcode macros, change configuration, start printing work and even handle height maps.
-See [Duet Web Control Manual](https://docs.duet3d.com/User_manual/Reference/Duet_Web_Control_Manual) for more information.

 ## The Firmware